-The answer lies in public health programs that get the right types of health services to where they’re needed most.
-Preventing illness and injury – instead of curing them – is at the heart of public health programs, and public health internships are one of the best ways to get involved in meaningful and effective work abroad.
-And, since the best public health internships are centred on following best practice in the field, these programs allow interns to add to work that can benefit entire communities.
+Preventing illness and injury – instead of curing them – is at the heart of public health programs.
+Our public health internships are one of the best ways to get involved in meaningful and effective work abroad.
+And since the best public health internships are centred on following best practice in the field, you will gain essential practical experience to supplement your future career.

 Because international public health programs have a broad focus – which includes social services, nutritional services and even alternative-income opportunities – there are many ways to get involved if you want to make a positive contribution to global public health efforts.
 This may mean developing and facilitating health workshops, assisting with the management of a community food garden, or even adding to environmental conservation efforts that have a positive impact on the health and well-being of the local community.